aidant842/MilestoneProject3/README.md

    to create a `requirements.txt` file containing project dependencies.

-2. In Gitpod project workspace root directory, create a new file called Procfile, with capital 'P'.
+2. In the Gitpod project workspace root directory, create a new file called Procfile, with capital 'P'.
    Open the Procfile.
 Inside the file, enter:

    `web: python3 app.py`